Evgeniy Dorman, New Jersey Dad, Charged After His 10-Month-Old Baby Was Seen Crawling Across A Busy Highway

 Last Saturday, Cory M. Cannon was driving down Joe Parker Road – a busy highway with a speed limit of 40 miles per hour – at about 6:00 p.m. when he noticed what he at first thought was a doll in the road.
 However, when the “doll” moved, Cannon realized to his horror that a baby was in the middle of the street.

-What happened next caused an intense controversy on social media: Cannon snapped a picture of the baby (a picture which he later posted on Facebook, in a post that has since been deleted).
+What happened next caused an intense controversy on social media: Cannon snapped a picture of the baby — which he later posted on Facebook, in a post that has since been deleted.
 Then he went to help the infant.
 Cannon caught hell on social media for taking a picture before he helped the young child.

 Controversy about Cannon’s choices aside, he then tried to figure out what was going on.
-He scooped the infant into his harms to get him or her out of danger, and then got him or her out of the street.
+He scooped the infant into his harms to get him or her out of danger, and then got the young child out of the street.

 BREAKING: Police have charged the father of a 10-month-old baby that was found crawling across Joe Parker Road on Sept.
 22. https://t.co/AQHdaawfPE